 Unit 4 - Ethics and Morality: This unit offers pupils the opportunity to examine Ethics.
 Pupils will assess wealth and sex inequality and study religious views on social inequality.
 They will also study and examine different ethical system and evaluate their use.

-The Course will be expanded through a visit to a Buddhist temple and a Mosque.
+The Course will be expanded through a visit to a Buddhist temple and Horniman Museum and Gardens.
 Pupils will also complete an Extended Learning Opportunity project while studying the afterlife.
-Pupils can also get involved in the Ethics Cup.